alexeykuz-sys/MyRecipe-MS3/README.md

 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.
 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
 Navbar menu has three options: Recipes, Register and Log in, leading user to the relevant pages.
 Recipe page shows all recipes published by users.
 It available for logged in and guest users.
-Once logged in, user sees  new menu options:  Profile and Edit Recipes.
+Once user has logged in, user sees a new menu options:  Profile and Edit Recipes.
 Profile page is a simple card with user details.
 In the future it will be developed into more detailed information with extra features allowing users to see their own recipes.
 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
 2. Log In and Log Out pages allow user to log in/out.
 Log In page has required fields and check if user inserted correct username and password.
 User receives screen notifications in the case user put a wrong username or password.
 3. Register page - allows user to register with username and password.
 It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbols, they get a warning notification.
 If username already exist, user gets a warning notification.